zuozhenggh/learning-library/developer-library/springboot-adb-react/backend/backend.md

 The APIs are documented using Swagger at http://130.61.67.158:8780/swagger-ui/#/.

-The backend is implemented using the following Java classes (under ./backend/src/...):
+The backend is implemented using the following Java classes (under ./backend/src/main/java/com/springboot...):

-* Main.java: starts and configures the main entry points
+* MyTodoListApplication.java: Starts and configures the main entry points
-* ToDoItem.java: maps a Todo Item instance to and from the JSON document
+* ToDoItem.java: Maps a Todo Item instance to and from the JSON document
-* ToDoItemStorage.java: stores the Todo item in a persistent store that is the Oracle Autonomous database
+* OracleConfiguration.java: Connects SpringBoot backend to Oracle Autonomous Database
-* ToDoListAppService.java: implements the Helidon service and exposes the REST APIs
+* ToDoItemService.java: Implements the SpringBoot service and exposes the REST APIs
+* ToDoItemController.java: Implements the endpoints and populates data
 ![bcknd apis](images/Backend-APIs.png)

 ### Objectives